evankaine/Wayfinder/README.md

 ## Project Description

-This project allows the user to search the Star Wars galaxy to find planets and access detailed infromation about the desired location.
+This project allows the user to search the Star Wars galaxy to find planets and access detailed information about the desired location.

 ## API and Data Sample